CMccormick0003/Excel_HW/README.md

 What are some limitations of this dataset?
 Some campaigns could fit more than one classification.
 For example journalism/audio might also be considered publishing/radio & podcasts.
 2020 has much less data than the other years, 2 campaigns compared to aorund 85 to 110 for other years.
+The table does not include a currency conversion to  display currencies from all countries in an equivilant way.
+Donatio.ns and goals in DKK, USD and GBP are just comparing raw numbers

 What are some other possible tables and/or graphs that we could create, and what additional value would they provide?